 Chronic abdominal pain may arise from many contributing factors.
 Frequently, the cause for the pain is known and treatments by a primary care physician or gastroenterologist may be directed toward treating the cause and, subsequently, the abdominal pain.
 Patients with abdominal pain may then be referred to a pain management clinic for evaluation and treatment of their pain, whether from a known or unknown cause.

 In more chronic conditions, such a chronic disease or certain types of cancer that cause abdominal pain, treatments like pain medication management and interventional procedures may be the only options to help control pain.
 It is important to note that these are not solutions, but methods for controlling pain levels to help patients complete the rest of their treatment programs.
-Colorado Injury and Pain Specialists will typically require a specialist’s diagnosis in cases of chronic pain, in order to determine the specific causes or conditions before proceeding with a comprehensive pain management program.
+Comprehensive Centers For Pain Management will typically require a specialist’s diagnosis in cases of chronic pain, in order to determine the specific causes or conditions before proceeding with a comprehensive pain management program.

 Abdominal pain can be a debilitating condition, whether from an acute injury or chronic disease.
-The specialists at Colorado Injury and Pain Specialists can help you control your abdominal pain issues and aid in the restoration of your functionality and quality of your life.
+The specialists at Comprehensive Centers For Pain Management can help you control your abdominal pain issues and aid in the restoration of your functionality and quality of your life.
 If you are experiencing abdominal pain, and that pain is keeping you from completing treatment or enjoying your life, contact us today.